 Another fun activity?
 Includes seeds for planting or a small seedling in your child’s Easter Basket and make a new tradition.
 Wangari Maathai, the Kenyan Nobel Peace Prize winner and founder of the Green Belt Movement, an awesome nonprofit, would encourage families to plant an Easter tree to symbolize the renewal and hope that spring embodies.
 She had awesome ideas and that is one of many that we like.

 We hope you and your family have a great Easter, full of lots of springtime fun.
 Let us know if you green your Easter with any of these tips or if you have your own!
 We'd love to hear from you at email@example.com.
 Feedback is great and inspires future posts.
-And again, if you follow this blog, you may have noticed that this is a little bit of a re-post as we are moving some of our posts over from the blog archive. :-) As always, thanks for reading!
+And again, if you follow this blog, you may have noticed that this is an updated post:-) We're moving posts over from the blog archive and mixing it as we create new content.
+As always, thanks for reading!